Thank you to our Board of Directors for their dedication and support.

-Christopher Grim (President) serves as Chief Financial Officer of Patriot Defense Group, which provides professional services, training and logistics to those who defend America.
-Mr. Grim has more than 20 years of experience in public accounting, corporate accounting and financial management.
-Prior to joining Patriot, Chris held senior positions in a number of highly regarded accounting firms, where he was chiefly responsible for audit and financial review functions.
+Christopher Grim (President) serves as a Partner for Grennan Fender CPAs, leading their Outsourced Accounting Department.
+Mr. Grim has more than 25 years of experience in public accounting, corporate accounting and financial management.
+Prior to joining Grennan Fender, Chris was the Chief Financial Officer for a defense contractor, and he has held senior positions in a number of highly regarded accounting firms, where he was chiefly responsible for audit and financial review functions.
 Chris has served clients in a variety of industries including construction and real estate, defense, nonprofit, manufacturing, distribution, and technology.
 Chris possesses an MBA from Rollins College in Florida and a B.S. in Economics from the University of Delaware, and has been a licensed CPA in the State of Florida since 1999.

 Bill Randolph, CPSM, Affiliate ASLA, (First Vice President) works with JCR Consulting, a landscape architecture firm in Maitland, FL.
 Randolph received a BS in Photojournalism from the University of Florida with a minor in history, and he earned a MA degree focused on business from Webster University while serving in the U.S. Air Force.
 Randolph has been actively involved in both professional associations and non-profit organizations.
 A resident of Maitland since 1988, he volunteered to serve on city advisory boards which earned him recognition as Maitland Citizen of the Year in 2005.
 He transitioned from the Maitland Historic Society board to the A&H board in 2010 where Randolph served as the 2013-14 Board President, facilitated the expansion and renovations to the Germaine Marvel Building, and spearheaded the city-approved conceptual site plan for the future expansion of A&H’s Maitland Art Center.

 As an accomplished photographer, he won several Air Force awards for images depicting life in the military, has images published in books and magazines, and self published a book of his photographs taken at Kennedy Space Center during the final 23 Space Shuttle missions.